-All of the Executives of Livv Housing Group and its subsidiaries, including the Chief Executive, are paid by Livv Housing Group, which is the Ultimate Parent Undertaking.
+All of the Executives of Livv Housing Group and its subsidiaries, including the Chief Executive, are paid by Livv Housing Group, which is the ultimate parent undertaking.

-The remuneration of the highest paid director for the year, excluding pension contributions, was £253k (2023: £255k), including car allowance of £23k (2023: £21k) and a one-off bonus of £Nil (2023: £20k).
+The remuneration of the highest paid director for the year, excluding pension contributions, was £265k (2024: £253k), including car allowance of £24k (2024: £23k).